 Mount Engadine Lodge

-One of best views in Alberta can be found at Mount Engadine Lodge.
+One of the most unique places to stay in Alberta can be found at Mount Engadine Lodge.

 Tucked away on the route 742, Mount Engadine Lodge is a good 45 minutes from Canmore and it is considered one of the best backcountry lodges in all of Canada.